arizona corporation commission

 Wastewater Case: From 2012-2017, the Anthem Community Council appointed individuals to intervene on behalf of the Anthem community before the Arizona Corporation Commission, in order to determine wastewater districts and rates.
 The Commission voted to consolidate the five wastewater districts in June 2017.
 As a result, there is a five-year phased-in reduction of rates that began July 1, 2017.
 Read more about the case.

-January 9, 2018: EPCOR is filing a System Improvement Benefits (SIB) proposal, as expected and outlined in the case resolution.
+EPCOR has filed a System Improvements Benefit (SIB) proposal, as expected and outlined in the case resolution.
 The SIB would tack on a monthly surcharge for wastewater service to all EPCOR customers, including east-side Anthem residents (west-side residents are served by the City of Phoenix).